 As a Chicago industrialist, Joy discovered the pastoral setting of Lisle, 25 miles west of the city, in 1909 and built his country estate there, calling it Thornhill.
 By 1921,the work of transforming the property into an arboretum, or an outdoor museum of trees, became a meaningful pursuit for Joy's later years, furthering his family's tree-planting legacy as a supplement to his business success.

-Sargent visited the Arboretum several times and became a significant influence in shaping The Morton Arboretum.
+In starting The Morton Arboretum, he sought the advice of Dr. Charles Sprague Sargent (1841–1927), Director of the Arnold Arboretum of Harvard University for 50 years.
+Sargent visited Lisle several times and became a significant influence in shaping The Morton Arboretum.
 He suggested important European gardens for the Mortons to visit, hired and trained key personnel, recommended landscape architect O.C.
 Simonds (1855–1931), promoted early establishment of an herbarium and library, donated herbarium specimens, books, and living plants, edited the statement of purpose, and offered general advice and encouragement.

 When Joy died in 1934, the Arboretum consisted of 735 acres.
-It had a general landscape plan, many planting and nurseries, an extensive system of roads and paths, and a small but excellent staff.
-It was operated out of renovated farm buildings except for the library wing (now the Founder's Room), which was added to the Thornhill mansion in 1923.
+It had a general landscape plan, many plantings and nurseries, an extensive system of roads and paths, and a small but excellent staff.
+It was operated out of renovated farm buildings and the library (now designated the Founder's Room at the Thornhill Education Center).